rob-crowther/toyga/README.md

     $ mkdir ramdisk
     $ sudo mount -t tmpfs none ramdisk

-If you want to see the raw results of the simulator's analysis, you can `cat ramdisk/sim.ac`, or for near-realtime viewing, you can `watch -n0.1 cat ramdisk/sim.ac`.
-You can set `debug = True` to increase the simulation verbosity and include mutation and recombination details.
+If you want to see the raw results of Ahkab's analysis, you can `cat ramdisk/sim.ac`, or for near-realtime viewing, you can `watch -n0.1 cat ramdisk/sim.ac`.

  This is tested on Python 2.7.6 with
  [a fork of Ahkab](https://github.com/weilawei/ahkab/) as the external simulator.